ultralytics/ultralytics/docs/tasks/pose.md

         yolo pose train data=coco8-pose.yaml model=yolov8n-pose.yaml pretrained=yolov8n-pose.pt epochs=100 imgsz=640
         ```

+### Dataset format

+YOLO pose dataset format can be found in detail in the [Dataset Guide](../datasets/pose/index.md).
+To convert your existing dataset from other formats( like COCO etc.) to YOLO format, please use [json2yolo tool](https://github.com/ultralytics/JSON2YOLO) by Ultralytics.

 ## Val

 Validate trained YOLOv8n-pose model accuracy on the COCO128-pose dataset.
 No argument need to passed as the `model`